 Below is the display format of the error log.
-To see the error log using the KX-TAW848 Maintenance Console, refer to "2.5.8 Utility-Error Log" in the PC Programming Manual.
+For information about how to view the error log using the KX-TAW848 Maintenance Console, refer to "2.5.8 Utility-Error Log" in the PC Programming Manual.

 Example: KX-TAW848 Maintenance Console